eth_uninstallFilter - BNB Smart Chain

 • Type: String

-• Description: The ID of the filter to be uninstalled.
+• Description: The identifier of the filter to be uninstalled.
+This ID is returned by previous filter creation methods like eth_newFilter or eth_newBlockFilter.

 • Required: Yes